Nidhi-Singhal-0808/to-do-list-web-app/README.md

 # To-Do-List-Web-App
 Evolve your productivity with this elegant, responsive To-Do list.
 Features persistent data, multiple themes, daily stats, and advanced browser API integration (Voice, Notifications).
-# ✨ Lux To-Do List Web App
+# ✨ To-Do List Web App

 A modern, visually stunning, and feature-rich To-Do List application built entirely with **Vanilla JavaScript, HTML, and CSS**.
 This project demonstrates advanced front-end capabilities, persistent data storage, and integration with modern browser APIs, all wrapped in a luxurious, responsive design.